Our Caring Staff

 Office and Funearl Home Manager/Pet Care Coordinator

-Angela serves as an officer of the Ellwood City Historical Society as Treasurer and she also services as Treasurer of the Women’s Network.
+Angela is deeply involved in the community, serving as Treasurer and board member of the Ellwood City Historical Society, as well as Treasurer of the Women’s Network.

-Angie enjoys singing, going to the beach, traveling, and attending Penn State games with her family.
+In her free time, Angie enjoys singing, relaxing at the beach, traveling, and cheering on Penn State with her family.

 Everett E. Bleakney